SouthGreenPlatform/trainings/_pages/hpc/hpcSlurmPractice.md

 - Launch the following commande to clear the /scratch of the node

-{% highlight bash %}ssh nodeX rm -rf /scratch/login{% endhighlight %}
+{% highlight bash %}sh /opt/scripts/scratch-scripts/scratch_use.sh% endhighlight %}

+and choose the number of the node used

 -----------------------